Interpretability from the Ground Up: Stakeholder-Centric Design of Automated Scoring in Educational Assessments: Related Work

+Automated scoring systems have been increasingly adopted across many assessment contexts over the past several decades, achieving acceptable levels of scoring accuracy in various areas of human learning \cite{whitmer2023results,whitmerlessons}.
+Despite progress, automated scoring of open-ended responses has yet to reliably obtain generalizable scoring accuracy across diverse scoring contexts \cite{hardy2026autoscoring}.
+The breadth of student problem-solving paths, language use, and fluency in expressing their reasoning makes consistent scoring particularly challenging across the full range of open-ended responses \cite{kim2023student}.
+Even when automated scoring meets acceptable levels of scoring accuracy, errors or biases inherent in the scoring algorithm can profoundly harm student learning and equity, policy evaluation, and public trust \cite{pellegrino2022learning,berman2019use}.

-As AI-driven automated scoring systems became more complex and opaque, researchers have increasingly noted the need to enhance the transparency of these systems through model explanations \cite{bennett2015validity,bauer2020cognitive,schlippe2022explainability}.
-Several approaches have been proposed to address interpretable automated scoring, and we discuss them in detail in Section~\ref{sec:principles} in connection with our four principles.
-Despite growing research interests, interpretable automated scoring still lacks practical adoption and meaningful field use.
-The 2023 NAEP Math Automated Scoring Challenge\footnote{\url{https://github.com/NAEP-AS-Challenge/math-prediction}} for open-ended math responses organized by the US National Center for Education Statistics (NCES) found that none of the submissions met the criteria for ``interpretability'' despite several methods achieving near-human scoring accuracy \cite{ies,whitmerlessons}.
-This gap highlights the need for human-centered explainability solutions driven by assessment stakeholders’ real needs.
+For these reasons, researchers have increasingly noted the need to enhance the transparency of complex AI-driven automated scoring systems through model explanations \cite{bennett2015validity,bauer2020cognitive,schlippe2022explainability}.
+Several approaches have been proposed to address this challenge, and we discuss them in detail in Section~\ref{sec:principles} in connection with our four principles.

+Despite growing research interests, interpretable automated scoring still lacks practical adoption and meaningful real-world use.
+The 2023 NAEP Math Automated Scoring Challenge\footnote{\url{https://github.com/NAEP-AS-Challenge/math-prediction}} for open-ended math responses organized by the US National Center for Education Statistics (NCES) found that none of the submissions met the criteria for interpretability despite several methods achieving near-human scoring accuracy \cite{ies,whitmerlessons}.
+Our work provides a stakeholder-centered approach towards addressing this gap.